 Just from the phrasing of the question, you should be able to see that if the two variables are independent then the conditional distribution should not change from the marginal distribution - as is the case of X and Y. Flipping a coin does not help me guess the outcome of a roll of the dice.
-(Cheering in front of a sports game on TV does not affect the outcome, for another example - although plenty of people act as though they don't believe that!)
+(Cheering in front of a sports game on TV does not affect the outcome, for another example - although plenty of people might dispute that!)